-The funding support available to First Nations, Métis and Inuit learners through their communities varies.
+The funding support available to First Nations, Métis and Inuit students through their communities varies.

 If you are a Status First Nations student, you can access funding through your community band council’s education department and the Postsecondary Student Support Program (PSSP).
-Eligible students will have to complete an application that can vary among communities, so be sure to check in with your community’s education officer to make sure you have the correct application, as it may vary by community.
+You will have to complete an application.
+Check with your community’s education officer to make sure you have the correct application, as it may vary by community.

 Depending on your community’s size and priorities, not all eligible students may receive funding.
-If you do receive funding, the amount may not cover all costs of university, so be prepared to apply for scholarships, bursaries and other financial aid.
+If you do receive funding, the amount may not cover all costs of university.
+Be prepared to apply for scholarships, bursaries and other financial aid.

 Inuit students who have been or who are residents of the Northwest Territories (NWT) or Nunavut for more than 12 months can apply for funding through NWT Student Financial Assistance (NWTSFA) or Financial Assistance for Nunavut Students (FANS).
-If you are Ontario-based, Mississaugas of the New Credit First Nation offer financial assistance and support on behalf of the Inuit community in Ontario.
+If you live in Ontario, Mississaugas of the New Credit First Nation offer financial assistance and support on behalf of the Inuit community in Ontario.

-Sooner is always better, but the deadline for your funding application can vary among communities.
-A common deadline with many First Nations’ band councils for applications for fall-term admission is mid-May to June.
-Check in with your community’s education officer to make sure you know the right deadline.
+Sooner is always better, but the deadline for your funding application may vary among communities.
+A common deadline with many First Nations’ band councils for applications for fall admission is mid-May to June.
+Contact your community’s education officer to make sure you know the right deadline.

 Here is a list of questions that may be useful:

-- What is the minimum amount of courses or credits I need to keep my funding?
+- What is the minimum number of courses or credits I need to keep my funding?

 - Is there funding available to help offset the costs of my moving to another city to go to university?

-- What is the minimum grade point average (GPA) I must maintain to continue to receive funding?
+- What is the minimum grade point average I must maintain to continue to receive funding?